indrajeetghosh/DeCoach/README.md

 b) Indrajeet Ghosh, Sreenivasan Ramasamy Ramamurthy, Avijoy Chakma, Emon Dey, Zahid Hasan, Nirmalya Roy, July 23, 2020, "Badminton Activity Recognition (BAR)", IEEE Dataport, doi: https://dx.doi.org/10.21227/n1e0-7c60.

+License:

+The current version of this repository is released under the GNU General Public License v3.0 unless otherwise stated.
+The author of the repository retains their respective rights.
+The published paper and published dataset is governed by a separate license and the authors retain their respective rights.